Minter blockchain

 }

-- MaximumValueToSell - Maximum value of coins to sell.
+- MaximumValueToSell - maximum value of coins to give.

 Create coin transaction